 jueves, 17 de noviembre de 2022

-Lymphedema is a chronic and progressive disease due to dysfunction of the lymphatic circulatory system.
-Lymphaedema is a disease that may affect arms, legs, fingers, toes, head, neck, abdomen (belly), genitalia, internal organs, or the whole body, which causes chronic inflammation and swelling in the affected area.
+Lymphedema (Organic Lymphatic-Vascular Disease) is a chronic and progressive disease due to dysfunction of the lymphatic circulatory system.
+Lymphedema is a disease that may affect arms, legs, fingers, toes, head, neck, abdomen (belly), genitalia, internal organs, or the whole body, which causes chronic inflammation and swelling in the affected area.
 Regarding children, it may not only be due to congenital causes (Primary Lymphedema), it can also appear in childhood caused by parasite infections (Lymphatic filariasis).

 Lymphatic filariasis (LF) is a neglected disease.
 It is recognized as a common widespread, seriously handicapping disease of adults, and is generally thought to occur only sporadically in children.
 New advances in diagnostic tests (antigen detection, pulse-wave Doppler ultrasonography, and lymphoscintigraphy examination) have helped to recognize the subclinical pathology caused by this infection and have revealed that LF is often first acquired during childhood, with as many as one-third of children infected before age 5.